What can we expect on a typical day?

 How much money should I bring?

-If you are traveling from outside the Euro Zone it is usually best to buy Euros before you arrive in Europe.
+If you are traveling from outside the Euro Zone it is usually best to exchange your money for Euros before you arrive in Europe.
 In our travel information links, you will find sites for ATM machines that accept VISA and Master Cards.
-Generally the ATM machines have a daily limit of 300 Euros.
+Generally, ATM machines have a daily limit of 300 Euros.
 Most international airports have exchange banks.
-Traveler checks are not a good idea as they must be changed at banks and the process is very time consuming.
+Traveler checks are not a good idea as they must be changed at banks and the process is very time-consuming.

-After you pay the fees for the expedition in cash, that includes B&B and regularly scheduled meals, you will only need money for personal purchases such as gifts and tips.
+After you pay the fees for the expedition in cash, which includes B&B and regularly scheduled meals, you will only need money for personal purchases such as gifts and tips.

 What will the weather be like?